mattcone/markdown-guide/_tools/imdone.md

     available: y
 ---

-[Imdone](https://imdone.io) is a simple and powerful kanban board for people who work with Markdown and code.
-Markdown blocks in your notes, docs, and code are represented as cards on your kanban boards.
-You can add and edit cards using the built-in card editor or your favorite text editor, making it convenient to update your tasks while you're working on a Markdown document or code.
+[Imdone](https://imdone.io) is a comprehensive suite of developer-first task management tools designed to work seamlessly with Markdown and code.
+The toolkit includes a powerful kanban board where Markdown blocks in your notes, docs, and code are represented as cards, a command-line interface (CLI) for syncing with Jira to keep your project management in sync, a VSCode extension for integrated task management within your development environment, and an Obsidian plugin for note-based task management.
+You can add and edit cards using the built-in card editor, your favorite text editor, or directly through Jira sync, making it convenient to update your tasks while you're working on a Markdown document or code.

 {% include image.html file="/assets/images/tools/imdone.png" alt="Imdone kanban application" width="90" %}